NLeSC/xtas/doc/rest.rst

 REST API
 ========

-When run as a webserver, xtas exposes a simple REST API to its tasks (the one described in the :ref:`api`).
+When run as a webserver, xtas exposes a simple REST API to its tasks.
 To tokenize a string using this API, you need to make two HTTP requests, one to start a task and one to wait until it has completed.
 Assuming default settings for the webserver, you can try::